-Today, Bolton's economy is predominately oriented toward tourism and recreation, with the number of visitors increasing each year.
-Many large estates have been subdivided and divided again: first developed into resorts in the 1950's, and then into private homes beginning in 1970's with views of the Lake.
+Today, Bolton's economy is predominantly oriented toward tourism and recreation, with the number of visitors increasing each year.
+Many large estates have been subdivided and divided again: first developed into resorts in the 1950's, and then into private homes beginning in the 1970's with views of the Lake.
 Bolton's waterfront is now well developed, with numerous private residential properties.
 NY Route 9N runs north and south along the lakefront and is lined with small motels, restaurants and retail establishments-primarily to accommodate the influx of tourists and seasonal residents.
 As Bolton's popularity continues to grow, more homes are being built along the hillsides and ridgelines.

-&lt;sup>1 The Papers of Thomas Jefferson, vol. 20, 1 April-4 August 1791, ed.
+1 The Papers of Thomas Jefferson, vol. 20, 1 April-4 August 1791, ed.
 Julian P. Boyd.
 Princeton: Princeton Univ.
 Press, 1982, pp. 463-464.

-Tourism and development are placing pressures on the physical environment, which is a critical components of Bolton's distinctive rural character.
-Because it is Bolton's natural beauty and unique character that attracts visitors and makes Steps should be taken to ensure the characteristics that make Bolton a great place to live are preserved.
+Tourism and development are placing pressures on the physical environment, which is a critical component of Bolton's distinctive rural character.
+Because it is Bolton's natural beauty and unique character that attracts visitors and makes Bolton a great place to live, steps should be taken to ensure the characteristics that make Bolton a special place are preserved.
 These steps however, must not hinder Bolton's ability to sustainably grow and be competitive.
 The key is to encourage growth in a way that adds value, while ensuring preservation of the built environment and natural characteristics that Bolton is known for.